 The third hormone which comes into play is human chorionic gonadotropin (hCG).
 This is the hormone that is detected by most of the home pregnancy kits to determine the presence of pregnancy. hCG levels begin to rise from the day of implantation.
 However, it needs at least 2 days to reach a level that can be detected by the pregnancy test strips.
 In comparison, 12 DPO is the most appropriate time to go for a home pregnancy test when compared to 9 DPO.

-What are the signs of pregnancy at 9 DPO and 12 DPO?
+What are the early signs of pregnancy at 9 DPO and 12 DPO?

 The initial signs produced during pregnancy are due to hormonal changes in the blood.
 Even though the hormones involved are the same for everyone, the occurrence of signs and symptoms might differ between individuals.
-Hence, having pregnancy symptoms at 9 DPO is very rare when compared to 12 DPO.
+Hence, pregnancy symptoms at 9 DPO are rare compared to 12 DPO.

 Meanwhile, these symptoms might mimic the same symptoms you experience around your periods.
 However, you can track and identify them to see whether they are related to your pregnancy or periods.